Kʼinich Janaabʼ Pakal: The physical appearance of Janaab Pakal

+His two central upper incisors show discrete notches at their lateral edges to make an “ik’”-like ’T’ shape, the lateral incisors slightly flattened.
+This was done and shaped deliberately to mimic the Ik’ glyph which means “wind” or “breath” (which is life force symbolically in Mayan culture).
+This is a clear understatement of the pronounced central dental bridge that dominates his facial portraiture and most noticeably that of his jadeite mask.

 Reign

 Pakal expanded Palenque's power in the western part of the Maya states and initiated a building program at his capital that produced some of Maya civilization's finest art and architecture.
 On 9.9.13.0.7 (March 626), he married Ix Tzʼakbu Ajaw, a descendant of the former ruling Toktahn dynasty from Palenque's satellite settlement of Uxteʼkʼuh; during their long marriage, they had at least two sons—Kan Bahlam (b.
 635) and Kʼan Joy Chitam (b.
 644)—and probably a third, Tiwol Chan Mat (b.
 648).

 In 628, one of Pakal's officials (aj kʼuhuun), was captured by Piedras Negras.
 Six days later Nuun Ujol Chaak, ajaw of Santa Elena, was captured and taken to Palenque.
 Santa Elena became a tributary of Palenque.
 Having been appointed ajaw at the age of twelve, Pakal's mother was a regent to him.
 Over the years she slowly ceded power until she died in September 640.
 In 659 Pakal captured six prisoners; one of them, Ahiin Chan Ahk, was from Pipaʼ, generally associated with Pomona.
 Another lord of Pipaʼ was slain by Pakal in 663; at this time he also captured six people from Santa Elena.